chicio/chicio.github.io/_posts/2018-03-20-golden-master-test-characterization-test-legacy-code.md

 ---
 layout: post
 title: "Golden master testing aka Characterization test: a powerful tool to win your fight against legacy code"
-description: "In this post I will talk about golden master test: what it is and how to use it."
+description: "In this post I will talk about golden master test aka characterization test: what it is and how to use it."
 date: 2018-03-20
 image: /assets/images/posts/golden-master.jpg
 tags: [test driven development, agile, clean code]